GimpTutorial/1-Emotion-Icons/README.md

 + Battle proven instructors!
 + Lots Of Fun :)

 ### 2_EI_GMP Section Introduction
++ Ben and Mike go through what is happening in Section 1

 ### 3_EI_GMP Getting GIMP Installed
 + Get GIMP From https://www.gimp.org/
 + Install GIMP

 ### 4_EI_GMP How To Share & Ask Questions

 ### 5_EI_GMP Using GIMP At High Resolutions